 The total number of credit hours required for the degree is 48.
-To receive the MSPH degree, the student must pass all required core and elective courses, maintain a cumulative GPA of at least B-, and submit an acceptable MSPH thesis.
+To receive the MSPH degree, the student must pass all required core and elective courses, maintain a cumulative GPA of at least B-, and submit an acceptable thesis or capstone.